OfficeDev/Office-Samples/Excel-Add-in-Custom-Function-Using-WebWorker/README.md

 ### How to use this sample

-After launch Word/Excel/PowerPoint  with add-in sample side-loaded, follow below steps:
+After launch Excel with add-in sample side-loaded, follow below steps:
 1. Click the executeCFWithoutWebWorker button, a CustomFunction without WebWorker will be instered into the 'A1' Cell and executed, and the ball inside the taskpane will be blocked.
 2. Click the executeCFWithWebWorker button, a CustomFunction with WebWorker will be instered into the 'A1' Cell and executed, and the ball inside the taskpane will not be blocked.